35th District Court in Plymouth Township

-The Plymouth District Court serves Canton, Northville Township, Northville City, Plymouth Township and Plymouth City.
+The Plymouth District Court serves Canton, Northville Township, Northville City, Plymouth Township, and Plymouth City.

-The Judges as the 35th District Court
+The Judges at the 35th District Court in Plymouth

 Judge Michael Gerou

 Judge Gerou earned his Bachelor’s degree from Eastern Michigan University and his law degree from the University of Detroit School of Law and has attended the National Judicial College.
-He is a member of the Michigan Bar Association; Michigan District Judges Association; the Suburban Bar Association; American Judges Association; a past president of the Wayne County District Judges Association; member of the Catholic Lawyers Society; serves on the board of the Incorporated Society of Irish-American Lawyers and is a graduate of both Leadership Plymouth and Leadership Canton programs.
+He is a member of the Michigan Bar Association; Michigan District Judges Association; the Suburban Bar Association; American Judges Association; a past president of the Wayne County District Judges Association; a member of the Catholic Lawyers Society; serves on the board of the Incorporated Society of Irish-American Lawyers and is a graduate of both Leadership Plymouth and Leadership Canton programs.